 Mount Arapiles (Dyurrite) Community action, groups and volunteers People spoke of fresh air, views, leisure, recreation and the world-People spoke of a strong volunteer culture where people get things done and the value of community groups such as ACT Natimuk and class climbing areas provided by the Mountain. the Football Club.
-'We moved to Natimuk to be close to the best rock climbing in the world."
+We moved to Natimuk to be close to the best rock climbing in the world.'
 'Each footy game, we rally 75 volunteers to help.'
 'Great views of Arapiles.'
 'Forward thinking people who don't wait for someone else to do things.'
 'Benefit from the magic of Mount Arapiles.'
 Sense of community Quiet, small-town feel People spoke of the community being close-knit, friendly, helping People spoke of the peace, quiet and how small the town is. each other out, a good place to bring up a family and mostly 'Nice and quiet.' harmonious.
 'Freedom of a small town.'
 'It embraces the rock climbing and farming community.'
 'Nati is staying small, which is good.'
 'The best thing about Natimuk is the community feeling.'
 'During droughts and floods, the tennis club ring others on farms to check on them.'
 Arts, culture, and events Facilities and services People spoke of the arts community, Palais de Pixel, aerial and People spoke of aged care, the showgrounds, the yoga studio, projection performances on the silo, public art and the Frinj festival. climbing wall, bike track and the skate park.
-Others said of other events such as the farmers market, agricultural 'The sports facilities at the showgrounds have had \$1M invested in the shows and celebrations. last 12 months.'
+Others said of other events such as the farmers market, agricultural 'The Natimuk Showground Community Recreation Reserve has had shows and celebrations. \$1M invested in them over the past 18 months."
 'I moved here for rock climbing, but now it is the art that sustains me.'
 'Best nursing home.'
 'Ag Show attracts 4-5,000 people.'
 'For a small town, it has a lot of great facilities.'
 'Reputation for arts and culture.'